-Using temporally complete meteorological input data, the iSnobal model (Marks et al., 1999) simulates snowpack evolution by solving energy and mass balance fluxes.
+Using temporally complete meteorological input data, the iSnobal model simulates snowpack evolution by solving energy and mass balance fluxes.
 As a two-layer model, the top layer is designated for all energy and mass exchanges between the snow surface and the atmosphere.
-The bottom layer acts as an interface for mass and energy exchanges between the top and a single soil layer.
-At each simulated time step (1 hour for the current application), the model calculates the snowpack net radiative, sensible, latent, conductive, and advective energy fluxes.
-Once the net energy fluxes of the two snow layers exceed the cold content (the energy required to raise the temperature across both layers to 0 °C) and the snow meltwater amount exceeds the maximum liquid water holding capacity of the snowpack, the water outflow at the base of the snowpack is calculated (i.e., surface water input (SWI) hereinafter).
-At the end of a time step, the updated snowpack state variables (depth, density, temperature, and liquid water content) are stored and used as initialization values at the beginning of the next time step.
+The bottom layer acts as an interface for mass and energy exchanges between the top and soil layers.
+Once the net energy fluxes of the two snowpack layers exceed the cold content (the energy required to raise the entire snowpack to 0 °C temperature) and the snow meltwater amount exceeds the maximum liquid water holding capacity of the snowpack, the water

+130 temperature) and the snow meltwater amount exceeds the maximum liquid water holding capacity of the snowpack, the water outflow at the base of the snowpack is calculated (i.e., surface water input (SWI) hereinafter).